missing-semester-cn/missing-semester-cn.github.io/_2020/debugging-profiling.md

 date: 2019-01-23
 ---

-A golden rule in programming is that code will not do what you expect it to do but what you told it to do.
+A golden rule in programming is that code does not do what you expect it to do, but what you tell it to do.
 Bridging that gap can sometimes be a quite difficult feat.
 In this lecture we are going to cover useful techniques for dealing with buggy and resource hungry code: debugging and profiling.